phunware/maas-alerts-android-sdk/README.md

 There are a few steps to follow in order to be able to receive and handle push notifications.

 ###Step 1: Update Permissions
-Update the `AndroidManifest.xml` with to include the following permissions:
+Update the `AndroidManifest.xml` with to include the following permissions.
+These go outside of the `application` tag:

 ``` XML
 <uses-permission android:name="android.permission.INTERNET" />